pivotal-cf/pivotal-ui/README.md

 If you intend to push code for pivotal ui itself, there are a few things you'll need to do.

-### Install Tools
+### Install Tools (in order)

-1. node and npm
+node and npm

     $ brew install node

-2. grunt-cli
+grunt-cli

     $ npm install grunt-cli --global

-3. Add dependencies by running the following from the project root
+Add dependencies by running the following from the project root

     $ npm install